min7yy/B1-6-SEPM/README.md

 ## API Keys

-For this demo to work, please create a Google Map API Key, and ensure that the two services below are enabled... otherwise it won't work!
-This API key must be in the environment variable `REACT_APP_GOOGLE_PLACES_API_KEY`.
+For this app to run properly, ensure that the two services below are enabled... otherwise it won't work!

-- Maps JavaScript API
 - Places API
 - Geocoding API